kohsuke/spark/docs/monitoring.md

   - sourceCodeSize (histogram)

 - namespace=executorPlugin
   - Optional namespace.
-The metrics in this mnamespace are defined by user-supplied code, when configured by using the Spark executor plugin infrastructure.
+The metrics in this namespace are defined by user-supplied code, when configured by using the Spark executor plugin infrastructure.
   See also the configuration parameter `spark.executor.plugins`